 Just add half the water that’s stated in this recipe.
 Then add the rest bit by bit until you have the consistency you’re after.

 Mirin is a Japanese sweet rice wine.
 It used to be a luxury liqueur affordable only by the wealthy, but it’s now mostly used in cooking.
 It adds a certain complexity to a dish as it has sweet, acid and umami notes which somehow distill the essence of Japanese flavours.
 It’s a really useful condiment to have in the cupboard as it makes a good addition to salad dressings, marinades and sauces.
 It will last for ages.
 Just make sure you buy the real thing.
 Mirin should only contain rice, water and a culture, so you may want to check the ingredients before buying.

 These days, mirin is fairly easy to find.
 If you don’t have an independent speciality shop in the vicinity, head to the Asian section of your local supermarket.
 You’re more likely to find it than not.
 Or buy it online.
 I use Clearspring’s Organic Japanese Mikawa Mirin*.
 However, if you’re unable to source it or just want to get on and make this vegan teriyaki sauce recipe right now, there are substitutes you can use.

 - Balsamic vinegar

 - Rice vinegar mixed with a little sugar

 Leftover Vegetable Water

 As regular readers will know, I can’t abide waste.
-If I’m preparing vegetables, I always keep any water they’re cooked in to add to soups, stews or sauces.
+So, when I prepare vegetables, I always keep any water they’re cooked in.
+It will keep in the fridge for a couple of days.
+I then add to soups, stews or sauces.
 In this case, my vegan teriyaki sauce.
 Many of the nutritious elements found in veg are released into water whilst cooking.
 It seems an awful shame to just throw them down the sink.